c-okelly/org_to_anki/README.md

 Basic Python moudle to convert org files into Anki question decks.

-Will provide a number of command line utilties for uploading org files and add new notes to s
+Will provide a number of command line utilties for uploading org files and add new notes to a preset org file.

 Script works by parseing an org file and then using the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) AnkiConnect addon for Anki to upload the new questions.